Wagner Houseboat: Design

 The Wagner Houseboat was built as a summer home on Lake Washington near Madison Park.
 It was designed in the "Cottage Style" and constructed from locally sourced wood; it reflects historic building techniques of early houseboat design.

 Another advantage to the Wagner Houseboat construction is the fact that, due to any undesired circumstances, the home can simply be moved to another location along the water.
+The Wagner Houseboat was forced to relocate in 1938.

 This feature is becoming increasingly desirable because of the rising sea levels and increased flooding across the globe.
-The Wagner Houseboat was forced to relocate in 1938.
 If this home was attached to solid ground rather than floating, simply moving the structure from one location to another would have been impossible.
 This feature of a houseboat construction helps us understand the environmental advantage of floating homes because without its unique floating construction, the inhabitants of the Wagner Houseboat would have had to abandon their home and construct another one in their new location.
 In a houseboat construction, there is no need to commit to an exact geological location, therefore one can maintain peace of mind knowing they can detach their home and move to a preferred location if needed.